-Storytelling increases vocabulary and verbal skills.
-When discussing the story introduce new and more complex vocabulary.
-Describe illustrations, plots and characters actions and emotions in detail.
-As you introduce new words, children will incorporate them into their own language as they understand the context within which to use it.
+Storytelling with wordless picture books increases vocabulary and verbal skills.
+Analysing the illustrations, plots and character actions will naturally introduce new and more complex words.
+Your students will incorporate them into their own language as they understand their context.

-Wordless books are a great way to establish an understanding of how blending words with art tells a story, making each additional reading different.
-Looking for clues within illustrations helps the reader interpret a book’s plot.
-Transferring this skill to books with text helps children read unknown words independently.
-Take time to pour over the illustrations, removing the pressure some children may feel when reading.
+Illustrations convey emotions, story details and foreshadowing.
+With wordless picture books, you blend words with art tells a story, making each additional reading different.
+Looking for clues within the illustrations helps the reader interpret the plot.
+Transferring this skill to books with text helps children read unknown words.
+Pouring over the illustrations removes the pressure some children feel when reading.

 Wordless picture books lend themselves to developing storytelling skills.
 Examine the story structure together.
 Focus on the sequence of events, particularly the beginning, middle and end.
 Retelling improves the understanding that actions happen in a particular order affecting the plot’s outcome.
 Using books without words, children can focus on the plot and make connections.

 As a teacher, I used wordless picture books to inspire creative writing.
 Children can retell the story, add character dialogue and write an epilogue or a prelude.
-Using books as inspiration will help those children who struggle to develop creative ideas.
+Using books as inspiration helps those children who struggle to develop creative ideas.

 Wordless picture books should be a staple of any classroom, library or child’s bookshelf.
 Don’t dismiss them as easy because of the lack of text, they are so much more!